dbolser/test2/README.md

 ```
 cp genome_materializer/src/main/etc/enagenome_config.xml
 ```
 You should edit the config file to contain the database locations and credentials required.
+Please see [CONFIG.md] for more details.

 ## Loading single genomes